ArtifexSoftware/aptest/README.md

   * For example we would change `-p PyMuPDF` to
     `-p 'git:-b <branch> git@github.com:pymupdf/PyMuPDF.git`.
 * We use branch name `aptest-$USER`.
-  * This allows multiple developers to run on Github simultaneously.
+  * This allows multiple developers to run on Github simultaneously, without creating an unbounded number of temporary branches.
-  * We don't create too many temporary branches.

 ### Ssh keys